What is a Solo 401(k) Plan?

 - Non-recourse Leverage Exception: You can invest in your own business and real estate investments without penalty.
 By using non-recourse funds, you won’t trigger the Unrelated Debt Financed Income Rules and the Unrelated Business Taxable Income (UBTI and UBIT).
 This exception doesn’t apply to IRAs.

 If you’re under 50, you can also benefit from the plan on the profit sharing side – your business can make a 25% contribution.
 In other words, you can take out 25% of your business’ profits and place it into your Solo 401(k).
-In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $56,000 in 2020.
-If over 50, it’s $63,500.
-These contribution numbers include the employee deferral contribution of $19,500 (under 50) and $26,000 (over 50).
+In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $58,000 in 2020.
+If you are at least age 50, it’s $64,500.
+These contribution numbers include the employee deferral contribution of $19,500 (under 50) and $26,000 (50+).
 More Investment Opportunities

 A Solo 401(k) Plan Gives You More Options